asce-web/bridge-designer/src/app/features/fly-thru/README.md

 # Fly-through load test animation

-This document describes how data flows through shaders.
+This document describes the organization of the fly-thru animation feature.

 ## Overall organization